Pistonite/botw-recipe/dump/README.md

 sequencial chunks.
 The chunk size is selected so that there aren't too many chunks, and each chunk efficiently uses disk space.

-The selected chunk size is `409600` records.
-There will be around 3500 chunks.

 ## Storage format
 Each chunk will be stored as a binary file.
 Each record will be stored as a binary blob of 24 bytes, using C-layout and little endian for the fields.